CV Pipeline Customization#

 • Use a high accuracy backbone like SwinB in grounding DINO detector

-• Tracker configuration: config_tracker_NvDCF_accuracy_SAM2.yml
+• Tracker configuration: config_tracker_MaskTracker.yml

 • Models used by tracker: Reidentification model and SAM2 Segmenter models

 The metadata generated by CV pipeline will additionally consist of objects masks along with bounding boxes, object IDs, and object types.
+In accuracy mode, object masks are overlaid on the video and provided as input to VLM.

 Example: Guide to Customize the CV Pipeline to High Accuracy Mode#